KinaKnowledge/juno-lang/README.md

 ### Juno Notation

-Nobody wants to sit and write JSON all day, because it is tedious and inefficient.
-It is better to use a more human friendly and readable format, the Juno notation, which is a simple modification to JSON in which commas are considered whitespace (like Clojure), the semicolon prefixes comments, parenthesis and brackets are interchangable by default, and the | operator signifies a long string |.
+Nobody wants to sit and write JSON all day because it is tedious and inefficient.
+It is better to use a more human friendly and readable format.
+The Juno notation is a simple modification to JSON.
+In this notation commas are considered whitespace (like Clojure), the semicolon prefixes comments, parenthesis and brackets are interchangable by default, and the | operator signifies a long string |.
 The reader, which itself is written in Juno notation, parses this form into a JSON structure.

 | Notation | Meaning         | In JSON
 | -------- | --------------- | -------